 At Writtle Green pre-school we are dedicated to the care and welfare of your children.
-Our staff team and committee are all CRB/DBS checked and all staff have relevant childcare qualifications up to level 3.
+Our staff team and committee are all CRB/DBS checked and most staff have relevant childcare qualifications up to level 5.
 Additionally, we have a Special Educational Needs Co-ordinator and an Equality Named Co-ordinator providing specific support as needed.

 We are regulated by Ofsted and the Pre-School Learning Alliance and follow the Early Years Foundation Stage Curriculum.
 We are governed by a parent based committee which manages the running of the pre-school as well as supporting fundraising activities.

 We work on a ratio of 1 adult to 4 children for two year olds, and 1 adult to 6 children aged 3 and older We have a maximum of 18 children during the morning sessions and a maximum of 19 in the afternoon.
 We have a key person system in place for all children and their families, allowing us to develop personal relationships with the children and guide their play and learning to fully support and increase their learning potential whilst at pre-school.
 We have regular open evenings for you to come and speak with your child’s key person as well as see some of their work.

 We also hold a baby & toddler group on a Friday morning during term time from 9.30am to 11.30am.
 This is in the large hall at Longmeads House, admission £2.
 No need to book, just come along.

 Local Offer for children with Special Educational needs and/or Disabilities (SEND)

 The aim of our local offer is to provide information for families on how we can help and support children within our setting who have SEND requirements.
 We have used the Essex County Council ‘guideline questions’ format in order to answer some of the questions you may have about our provision.

 How does Writtle Green Pre-School know if young children need extra help and what our Parents/carers should do if they think their child may have SEND?